Scoobithapirate/backupmydata/README.md

 - single files cant be handled.
 Have to fix this
 - static backupdestination.
 Change to overgive argument or config in global conf file
 - Debug level to split delivery stdout to terminal and file dont work right now.
+- Does not git init.
+Figure out why the Fuaaaack